mikependon/RepoDB/Docs/_build/html/_sources/pages/trace.rst.txt

 Canceling an Operation
 ----------------------

-To cancel an operation, simply call the method named `Cancel` of type `RepoDb.Interfaces.ICancelableTraceLog` in any `Before` operation.
+To cancel an operation, simply call the method named `Cancel` of type `RepoDb.CancelableTraceLog` in any `Before` operation.

 Below is a sample code that calls the `Cancel` method of the `BeforeQuery` operation if any of the specified keywords from the variable named `keywords` is found from the statement.